Turn on Enterprise Mode and use a site list

 Turning this setting on also requires you to create and store a site list.
 For more information about creating your site list, see Add sites to the Enterprise Mode site list using the Enterprise Mode Site List Manager or Add multiple sites to the Enterprise Mode site list using a file and Enterprise Mode Site List Manager

-In the Options area, type the location of your site list into the site list text box.
+Click Enabled, and then in the Options area, type the location to your site list.

 To turn on Enterprise Mode using the registry

-Type the location for where you plan to store your Enterprise Mode site list file.
+SiteListregistry key to point to where you want to keep your Enterprise Mode site list file.
 For example:

 HTTP location: “SiteList”=”http://localhost:8080/sites.xml”